Football Party Theme for Baby’s First Birthday & Toddler Birthday Party Ideas

 Football Birthday Party = Touchdown!

-There you have it.
+There you have it: your guide to a football party theme that’s simple and fun.
 Hopefully this gets your creativity stirring and you end up having a great time at your little one’s birthday party.
-I’d love to hear about how it goes in the comments below!

 Don’t stress!
 It’s just a party and doesn’t have to be Pinterest perfect.
 You can definitely see some of the flaws in our football party, but it was such a sweet celebration.
 Just enjoy your kiddo and have FUN!